itscola/KateClient/README.md

 ### The client is in the development stage.
 When KateClient development is finished, I will release KateClient and provide the download URL.
+If you want to build the mod yourself，you will need to adjust the gradle.build file，its the old.

 ### The license is the [GNU Affero General Public License v3.0](LICENSE) and ,if you want to use the codes, please mark the author name (White_cola) in your projects .